EvidentSecurity/esp-sdk-python/docs/SignatureCustomRiskLevelsApi.md

 # create an instance of the API class
 api_instance = esp_sdk.SignatureCustomRiskLevelsApi()
-id = 56 # int | Signature Custom Risk Level Id
+id = 56 # int | SignatureCustomRiskLevel ID
-include = 'include_example' # str | Objects that can be included in the response:  external_account,signature  See Including Objects for more information. (optional)
+include = 'include_example' # str | Related objects that can be included in the response.
+See Including Objects for more information. (optional)

 try:
-    # Show a single Signature Custom Risk Level
+    # Show a single SignatureCustomRiskLevel
     api_response = api_instance.show(id, include=include)
     pprint(api_response)
 except ApiException as e: